EclecticGriffin/website/content/_index.md

 in 2019 with a major in Computer Science and a minor in Mathematics.
 While at Vassar they were advised by
 [Jason Waterman](https://www.vassar.edu/faculty/jawaterman/)
-who though they were pretty okay (probably).
+who thought they were pretty okay (probably).
 They find writing about themselves in the third person to be awkward and clunky yet get so few chances to do it that they simply couldn't resist.
 For this, and nothing else, they apologize.

 Anyway, dropping the third person.
-I'm broadly interested in Systems, PL, and Networks and my work thus has often touch on some aspects of privacy/security though I consider myself an expert in neither.
+I'm broadly interested in PL, Systems, and Networks and my work thus has often touched on some aspects of privacy/security though I consider myself an expert in neither.
 I am advised by [Nate Foster](https://www.cs.cornell.edu/~jnfoster/).